HeshamMegid/blog-posts/ci-infra/setting-up-ci-infrastructure-with-buildkite-and-anka.md

 Unfortunately Docker doesn’t support macOS containers, so we decided to use [Veertu’s Anka](https://veertu.com/).
 Anka is a virtualization technology for macOS build on top of [Hypervisor.framework](https://developer.apple.com/documentation/hypervisor) that offers a container-like interface, and offers a simple command line interface to spin up and manage virtual machines.

-The next challenge we faced was picking a controller to manage our builds.
+The next challenge we faced was picking a frontend to schedule and manage our builds.
 We decided to stay away from Jenkins since it’s too fiddly to setup, and go for something more modern.

 After trying different tools, [Buildkite](https://buildkite.com/) seemed to best fit our needs.
 Buildkite offers a simple, modern UI with the ability to easily create sophisticated pipelines.